 Corporate Social Responsibility

-For information on the insurance industry's contribution to community development see Impact, I.I.I’s online resource highlighting the insurance industry's contributions to community development.
+Each year in October the Insurance Industry Charitable Foundation (IICF) promotes a Week of Giving, during which insurance industry employees volunteer at community programs throughout the country.
+For information on the insurance industry's contribution to community development see Impact, the Insurance Information Institute’s online resource highlighting the insurance industry's contributions to community development.
 Information on corporate giving (including contributions by insurance foundations) is also available from the Foundation Center.